Walk Behind Trenchers: How Fast Do the Move When Active

 Finally, as with any piece of power equipment, learn about the trencher’s many safety measures.

-Make sure you’re purchasing from a reputable repair center that will give you parts and service when you need them.
+Ensure you’re purchasing from a reputable repair center that will give you parts and service when needed.

 Also, don’t overlook the possibility of renting.
 If you only plan on using a trencher a few times a year, renting is a good option.
-But if you believe you’ll use it for at least a couple of weeks, buying it is probably the best option.
+But buying it is probably the best option if you believe you’ll use it for at least a couple of weeks.

 Thanks for reading to the end.
 We hope you learned!